AdobeXD/plugin-samples/reference/commands.md

 ### commands.duplicate()
 Duplicates all selected objects, leaving the duplicates selected afterward.
 * If the objects are artboards, the duplicates are positioned to not overlap any more artboards, and are placed at the top of the artboard z order.
-* If normal objects, each duplicate is in the exact same position as the original, and just above it in the z order (duplicates will not be contiguous in the z order if the originals were not).
+* If normal objects, each duplicate is in the exact same position as the original, and just above it in the z order (duplicates of a multiple selection will not be contiguous in the z order if the originals were not).

+Interactions triggered from the selected objects are only duplicated if the user is currently in the Prototype workspace.
 Equivalent to _Edit > Duplicate_.

 **Kind**: static method of [<code>commands</code>](#module_commands)